iBeamKung/Sidewalksolve/README.md

 - Sidewalksolve web page supports different languages. the web page is translated by Google Translate, which enables all citizens with different ethnicity to make a complaint with Sidewalksolve.
 - You can see the video demonstration of making a complaint with sidewalksolve in this <a href="https://www.youtube.com/watch?v=smIDI_4isQk">link</a>.

+# Process
 <p align="left">
   <img src="https://github.com/iBeamKung/Sidewalksolve/blob/main/image/overview2.png?raw=true">
 </p>

+- **HTML** (HyperText Markup Language) — is a markup language that is the primary language used to write web page.
+It determines the structure of web pages using *tags*.
+Web browsers receive HTML documents from a web server or from local storage and render the documents into multimedia web pages.
+HTML describes the structure of a web page semantically and originally included cues for the appearance of the document.
+- **CSS** (Cascading Style Sheets) —